fbicuul/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More of pointers, arrays and strings
+more of the pointers, arrays and strings